[Linux] How to use the more command, unexpected uses [File concatenation]

 ・Change locale to Japanese

-How to use/operate the more command
+How to use the more command

-more [Options] File name *Options can be omitted
+more [options] file name *Options can be omitted

-more and less are functions called "pagers" that display file information in a fixed number of lines.
+more and less are functions called "pagers" that display file information in a fixed number of lines

 Main options

--l Display ignoring page breaks.
+-l Ignore page breaks.

--s Displays consecutive blank lines as one line.
+-s Displays consecutive blank lines as one line

 Only commonly used options are listed.